-Injection molding is a low-cost manufacturing process that allows for the quick and efficient production of uniform parts.
+Automated injection molding is a low-cost manufacturing process that allows for the quick and efficient production of uniform parts.
 It begins with a highly pressurized nozzle filling a mold with molten material, which hardens over time as it cools.
 Then, the injection-molded component is carefully ejected from the mold.

-Benefits of Automation in Injection Molding
+Benefits of Automated Injection Molding

-High-volume injection molding is a simple and fast manufacturing technique suitable for production runs of uniform, complex parts.
+High-volume automated injection molding is a simple and fast manufacturing technique suitable for production runs of uniform, complex parts.
 However, when combined with automation, manufacturers can maximize the following benefits:

 Automated systems can handle tasks that previously necessitated multiple people, enabling manufacturers to facilitate more transactions with fewer people.
 As a result, less direct labor and related expenses lead to lower overall project costs.